 It is thought the construction of the building may have begun back in the 14th century.
 Starting with the West Tower which is now the study and the pink room.
 It was originally built as an outpost defence of a nearby property at Bigaroque.

 During the renaissance period, the end of the 15th and start of the 16th century, another tower to the east was added along with gunports.

-In the period from the 17th century up until the French revolution, times were quieter in the countryside.
-A new façade was added to the building, with large windows over looking the river Dordogne.
+In the period from the 17th century up until the French Revolution, times were quieter in the countryside.
+A new façade was added to the building, with large windows overlooking the river Dordogne.
 This structure joined the east and west tower and so began the chateau as a delightful domestic residence.

-Finally in the 19th century, large scales works were carried out to improve the comfort of the building.
-A series of outhouses were added to make a courtyard entered through a wrought iron gate.
+Finally, in the 19th century, large scales works were carried out to improve the comfort of the building.
+A series of outhouses were added to make a courtyard entered through a wrought-iron gate.
 The main house was restored at the same time.
 Cut into the stone above the windows in the roof, are rays of the sun in honour of King Louis XIV and wall paintings in the dining room are evidence of a new found prosperity.

 The current owners bought the chateau in 1988 and they have continued to improve the property while still keeping in mind it’s character and substantial history.